kabukky/journey/content/themes/README.md

 ## More about themes

-The promenade theme is included by default to make journey work out of the box.
+The Promenade theme is included by default to make journey work out of the box.
 However, it is only intended to be used on a one author, personal website.

 For a fully fledged, multiple author blog experience try the [Casper](https://github.com/TryGhost/Casper) theme from the makers of Ghost.